SHARE

 My coconut milk-based vegan gelato base is incredibly versatile–think of it as a delicious blank canvas.
 But let’s be clear, coconut milk has its own definite personality.
 I find it plays best with bold flavors–ones strong enough to hold their own or those that just naturally pair well with it, like deep chocolate or super vibrant fruits.

 That natural acidity you get in many fruits is a fantastic counterpoint, slicing right through the richness of the coconut milk.
-It’s why my Lemon Gelato works so well–that tart lemon zing against the rich coconut is just chef’s kiss.
-Tropical fruits are practically a guaranteed win too, and my Passion Fruit Mango Gelato is proof.
+It’s why my Lemon Gelato works so well: the tart lemon cuts through the richness of the coconut milk beautifully.
+Tropical fruits are practically a guaranteed win, too, and my Passion Fruit Mango Gelato is proof.

 A close-up of creamy yellow mango gelato adorned with chunks of mango and passion fruit seeds, elegantly served in a metal container.
 A spoon rests on the edge, capturing a perfect scoop against a light gray cloth background. // FoodNouveau.com